DavorPenzar/magic-text/README.md

     5.  *aaaab**a**aac*
     6.  *aaaaba**a**ac*
     7.  *aaaabaa**a**c*
-3. Occurance 2 is chosen.
+3.  occurrence 2 is chosen.
 Therefore the next token chosen is (also) the letter *a*.
-Note that the same would happen if any occurance except occurances 4 and 7 were chosen.
+Note that the same would happen if any occurrence except occurrences 4 and 7 were chosen.
 4. The string *aa* (still shorter than `n == 3` characters) must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  ***aa**aabaaac*
     2.  *a**aa**abaaac*
     3.  *aa**aa**baaac*
     4.  *aaaab**aa**ac*
     5.  *aaaaba**aa**c*
-5. Occurance 3 is chosen meaning the next token is the letter *b*.
+5.  occurrence 3 is chosen meaning the next token is the letter *b*.
 This makes the following steps uniquely determined.
 6. The string *aab* (exactly `n == 3` characters) must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  *aa**aab**aaac*
 7. The next token chosen is the letter *a*.
 8. The string *aba* (the first letter *a* is discarded because otherwise more than the most recent `n == 3` characters would be considered) must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  *aaa**aba**aac*
 9. The next token chosen is the letter *a*.
 10. The string *baa* must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  *aaaa**baa**ac*
 11. The next token chosen is the letter *a*.
 12. The string *aaa* must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  ***aaa**abaaac*
     2.  *a**aaa**baaac*
     3.  *aaaab**aaa**c*
 13. Unique determination of steps breaks here.
 If the letter *a* is chosen, the next state is the same as the state in the previous step (12).
 If the letter *b* is chosen, the next state is the same as in the step 6.
 If the letter *c* is chosen, the algorithm is uniquely determined until the end.
-For the sake of brevity, let us say the letter *c* is chosen, i. e. occurance 3.
+For the sake of brevity, let us say the letter *c* is chosen, i. e. occurrence 3.
 14. The string *aac* must now be found.
-All occurances of the string are the following:
+All occurrences of the string are the following:
     1.  *aaaaba**aac***
-15. No token follows the chosen (actually, the only one possible) occurance.
+15. No token follows the chosen (actually, the only one possible) occurrence.
 The algorithm stops here.

 The steps explained above produce *aabaaac* as the output.
 Although this is indeed shorter than the input text and also a substring of it, that is not necessarily the case.

 A subsequence of 0 tokens is assumed to precede every token.
 In other words, if `n == 0` (if there are no most recent relevant tokens), all tokens are chosen in the same way as the first one: by choosing randomly from the complete context.
-Moreover, a subsequence of 0 tokens is also assumed to precede the *end of the context*, in the sense that the occurance of the range of 0 tokens following the last token may also be chosen, in which case the algorithm terminates.
+Moreover, a subsequence of 0 tokens is also assumed to precede the *end of the context*, in the sense that the occurrence of the range of 0 tokens following the last token may also be chosen, in which case the algorithm terminates.
 This can be identified with [null-terminated strings](http://en.wikipedia.org/wiki/Null-terminated_string), such as in [*C* programming language](http://www.iso.org/standard/74528.html), where the null character at the end of the string is a single independent (not *glued together* with its predecessor) token.

 ##  Code Example